AdobeDocs/experience-platform.en/help/landing/api-authentication.md

 ### Gain user access {#gain-user-access}

 Your [!DNL Admin Console] administrator must also add you as a user to the same product profile.
+With user access, you can see in the UI the outcome of the API operations that you perform.

 See the guide on [managing user groups in [!DNL Admin Console]](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/user-groups.ug.html) for more information.

 ## Generate an API key (client ID) and organization ID {#generate-credentials}